amin-babu/amin-babu/README.md

 - [Coffee Shop](https://amin-babu.github.io/Coffee-House/): A cozy coffee shop website with menu and location details.

 ## 🔭 Current Focus

-I'm currently diving deeper into JavaScript and aiming to master React and Next.js.
+I'm currently focused on mastering **Python**, **Django**, and **React** as part of my journey to become a proficient full stack developer.

 ## 🌱 Learning Goals

-- Mastering CSS and JavaScript with a focus on responsive and pixel-perfect design.
+- Building robust back-end applications using Python and Django.
-- Pursuing competitive programming to develop high-quality user-centric products.
+- Crafting interactive and dynamic front-end interfaces with React.
-- Aiming to stay updated with the latest web technologies and trends.
+- Staying updated with the latest trends in web development.

 ## 📫 Connect with Me

 - [LinkedIn](https://linkedin.com/in/amin-babu)
 - Email: badrulaminbabu@gmail.com

 ## 🎉 Fun Facts

-- I love reading self-help books.
+- I love reading self-help and productivity books.
-- I'm an introvert but enjoy networking online.
+- I'm an introvert but enjoy connecting with like-minded people online.